chrispfchung/mediaproject/README.md

 ## CSVs included
-We have sent API calls to themoviedb.org and retrieved data on nearly 6000 movies.
+We sent API calls to themoviedb.org and retrieved data on nearly 6000 movies.
 Data points include, movie title, revenue, budget, genre, and more.
 In addition, we scraped IMDB for academy award winning movies sorted by box office revenue.
 We retrieved 500 data points.
 These movies datapoints also contain names of directors and actors and the number of their awards.

 ### What you will find in our repo: